 The Pull of the Waiver Wire

-The call of the waiver wire is as irresistible as a Siren calling me towards a rocky shore.Siren I cannot help but peek constantly at all of the unwanted players that could be the key to a championship season.
+I cannot help but peek constantly at all of the unwanted players that could be the key to a championship season.
 The songs are full of homeruns and stolen bases, but when you get up close you realize they are actually strikeouts and hitless nights.
 Unwanted relievers that look like save opportunities are actually WHIP and ERA killers dressed as shaky closers.

 While it has been a long time since I have visited the baseball version of this island, my years of fantasy football have prepared me to navigate these rough waters.
 Some early season struggles of mid-round picks may send some GMs to dispatch their weak link early.
 Meanwhile, it can be a great place to buy low for the knowledgeable GM.